CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 **Arrays** perform many of the features of the ADT list, but there is a significant difference – the lists allow adding new elements, while arrays have fixed size.

-Despite of that, an implementation of list is possible with an array, which automatically increments its size (similar to the class `StringBuilder`, which we already know from the chapter "Strings").
-Such list is called **static list implemented with an extensible array.** Below we shall give a sample implementation of auto-resizable array-based list (array list).
+Despite that, an implementation of list is possible with an array, which automatically increments its size (similar to the class `StringBuilder`, which we already know from the chapter "Strings").
+Such a list is called **static list implemented with an extensible array.** Below we shall give a sample implementation of an auto-resizable array-based list (array list).
 It is intended to hold any data type `T` through the concept of **generics** (see the "Generics" section in chapter "Defining Classes"):

 ```cs
 public class CustomArrayList<T>